FarhanYaseen/resource-api/README.md

 ## Development Decisions

-1. **TypeORM**: Chosen for its TypeScript support and robust features
+1. **Sequelize**: Chosen for its TypeScript support and ORM features
 2. **PostgreSQL**: Used for reliable, relational data storage
 3. **Docker Compose**: Enables easy development and deployment setup
 4. **Environment Configuration**: Uses dotenv for flexible configuration